Sunday, March 24, 2013

 I made a promise to myself that I would not not buy another book from Costco until I had read more of the ones I already have.

-So much to my surprise when shopping there yesterday, I saw a brand new book, over 800 pages long written by one of my favorite biographers on my favorite subject.
+So much to my surprise when shopping there yesterday, I saw a brand new book, over 800 pages long, written by one of my favorite biographers on my favorite subject.
 The binding is wonderful and it was just calling me, "Buy me!
 One more book will not hurt.
 You are going on a long trip next week.
 I will be your companion!"
 It all made sense to me.

 Then I opened the jacket and began to read about this volume.
 I was disturbed at what I read.
-It seems to be a psycho-biography where a person comes along many years later and peels back the cranium to seen what was going in there... (ala Fawn Brody and her biography of Joseph Smith - "No Man Knows My History")
+It seems to be a psycho-biography where a person comes along many years later and peels back the cranium to seen what was going in there... (i.e. Fawn Brody and her biography of Joseph Smith - "No Man Knows My History")

-I think I want to be open to all information but prefer to read biographies written by fans of the subject matter, not just critics.
+I think I want to be open to all information but prefer to read biographies written by fans of the subject matter, not mere critics.
 If you want to read a well-written biography of Washington, Joseph Ellis's "His Excellency" will fill the bill.

 So what to do?